skynet/monit/README.md

 GIT
 ===

 Monit uses [libmonit](https://bitbucket.org/tildeslash/libmonit) as a submodule.
-To checkout Monit source code including libmonit, use `git clone git@bitbucket.org:tildeslash/monit.git --recursive`.
+To checkout Monit source code, including libmonit, use `git clone git@bitbucket.org:tildeslash/monit.git --recursive`.
 Because libmonit is a submodule, changes to libmonit *should* be done in that repository, not in the submodule.
 Use `git submodule update --remote` to update libmonit in your local fork.
 See [Git-submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) for more information.

 BOOTSTRAPPING
 =============

-If you build Monit from the git repository, you need to call `./bootstrap` first before continuing with the installation steps below.
+If you build Monit from the git repository, you should to call `./bootstrap` first before continuing with the installation steps below.

 INSTALLATION